About the Studio

-The tranquil, warmly-lit space at Evansville Mindfulness Co-op is kept at 72 degrees and ample props and mats are available for use or you can bring your own.
+The room is kept at 72 degrees and ample props and mats are available for use, or you can bring your own.
 The beautifully renovated Eager Economy Building on Evansville's Main Street offers convenient parking on the street in front and a municipal lot right in back of the building.
 The building is equipped with an elevator and is accessible for handicapped and differently-abled members of our community.

 About True Nature Yoga owner Peggy Frain